 See all comparisons →The Bottom Line

-The 2026 AI agent platform landscape isn't one market with ten competitors; it's four distinct archetypes serving four different kinds of team.
-The mistake most evaluations make is comparing across archetypes on features — asking whether LangChain "has" managed hosting (no, it's a framework) or whether Inngest "has" an agent SDK (yes, AgentKit, but bolted on a workflow engine).
+The 2026 agent platform landscape isn't one market with ten competitors.
+It's four distinct archetypes serving four different kinds of team.
+The mistake most evaluations make is comparing across archetypes on features.
+Does LangChain "have" managed hosting?
+No, it's a framework.
+Does Inngest "have" an agent SDK?
+Yes, AgentKit, but bolted on a workflow engine.
+Questions like these go in circles.

 The better question is: which archetype fits how your team works, and within that archetype, which platform has the trade-offs you can live with?
 The answer is rarely the one with the longest feature list.
 It's the one whose structural commitments match yours.